-- 1720 The road network in residential areas shall be designed to support an interconnected road and pedestrian system. - 1721 Road acquisitions that take into consideration future network connections shall be supported. - 1722 The type of road cross section (urban or rural) for country residential development shall be determined at the time of local plan preparation. - 1723 Local plans for country residential development shall provide for emergency and secondary access, pathway, trail, or sidewalk linkages within, and external to, the local plan area in accordance with municipal standards. - 17.24 Local plans shall incorporate emergency and secondary access in accordance with municipal and fire access standards.
+- 17.20 The road network in residential areas shall be designed to support an interconnected road and pedestrian system. - 17.21 Road acquisitions that take into consideration future network connections shall be supported. - 17.22 The type of road cross section (urban or rural) for country residential development shall be determined at the time of local plan preparation. - 17.23 Local plans for country residential development shall provide for emergency and secondary access, pathway, trail, or sidewalk linkages within, and external to, the local plan area in accordance with municipal standards.